02 Mar Standard Initial Margin Method (SIMM) Rules Are Final

 - The trading book will receive checks against their own observation from interdealer brokers.

-- But silos have a downside when it comes to hedging risk; the institution’s risk isn’t viewed in aggregate until you reach the consolidated reporting level.
+- But silos have a downside when it comes to hedging risk; the risk isn’t viewed in aggregate until you reach the consolidated reporting level.

 DERIVATIVES VALUE CHAIN TRAINING

-GOALS OF DERIVATIVES VALUE CHAIN TRAINING
+GOALS OF DERIVATIVES INTEGRATED TRAINING

-The goals of Integrated (Cross) Training is that each silo has greater understanding of the entire value chain.
+The goal of Integrated (Cross) Training is that each silo has a greater understanding of the entire value chain.
 Particularly since the derivatives value chain has changed completely since 2010, Integrated Training is essential for smooth operations throughout the value chain.
 The organization is still structured in silos and their reporting lines remain unchanged.

 The diagram below shows a typical derivatives workflow where Derivative Sales is the point person for derivatives with the client.
-Different organizations will have a different workflow.
+Different organizations will have different workflows.
 But generally, the salesperson is responsible for KYC (Know Your Customer) and AML (Anti-Money Laundering) regulations.
 A good senior salesperson is the first line of defense, protecting their institutions.
 But the Sales & Trading areas count on many other operational and technology areas of the institution.

 At the end of Integrated Training, each functional silo will know the derivatives value chain from start to finish and have a greater understanding of: